 You are going to find many different options to follow in your career when you have degrees in psychology.
 You may help to determine if defendants are competent to stand trial, or assist law enforcement narrow down their suspect pool with behavioral analysis and crime scene investigation.

 Salary and Employment Facts for Michigan Forensic Psychologists

 Those who have their doctorate and are who practicing forensic psychology in Michigan will find that the average salary is $92,880 per year.
 Choosing to work in one of the larger, more populated areas is likely going to garner a better salary, but you can often find work in some of the smaller communities as well.

 Michigan Forensic Psychology in the News

 Forensic psychologists in Michigan can handle many different types of cases.
-A recent case of a man charged with home invasion is one such example.
-The suspect was found soaking wet and in a wet suit beneath a sleeping bag in a home in Oceana County.
-The district court filed a motion for a forensic exam that would determine the sanity of the suspect.
-The man, who has been in trouble with the law in the past, is also a suspect in a series of break-ins in the area, and perhaps the psychological exam can help shed more light on the man’s state of mind.
+A 2012 case of a man charged with a home invasion and two car thefts is one such example.
+Orson Matthews Hager was found soaking wet and in a wet suit beneath a sleeping bag in a home in Oceana County.
+The district court filed a motion for a forensic exam, which determined that Hager was legally insane at the time of the break in, but he was consider sane during a car thefts just days before.
+He was sentenced to two concurrent terms of 5 1/2 months in jail and two years on probation for the car thefts.